New Fed Leadership Signals Rate Stability: What It Means for CRE Capital Markets

 AgnosticPreachersKid / CC BY-SA 3.0

-The Federal Reserve's target federal funds rate is projected to remain locked between 3.75% and 4.00% following Kevin Warsh's first meeting as central bank Chair this June—a decision that directly dictates the cost of capital for an estimated $4.7 trillion in outstanding U.S. commercial real estate debt.
+The Federal Reserve held its target federal funds rate at 3.5%–3.75% following Kevin Warsh's first meeting as central bank Chair this June—a decision that directly influences the cost of capital across U.S. commercial real estate.
 With the benchmark lending rate holding steady following an aggressive tightening cycle, commercial property investors and developers are carefully parsing the new chairman's policy framework to map out their acquisition, refinancing, and development pipelines for the remainder of 2026.

 Key Details